Industrial Energy Monitoring in Manufacturing

 Check

-An energy management program requires a process for determining if it is being effective.
+An energy management program requires a process for determining if it is being cost effective.
 Internal audits should look at the administrative aspects of the program itself to determine if it has any deficiencies, and to determine if it is being correctly implemented.
 Energy data also needs to be reviewed to determine the effectiveness of the program regarding actual energy consumption.
 Deficiencies in the administration or performance of the program need to be corrected.
 Results are documented and reported to top management.

 Act

 Receiving “ISO 50001 certification” requires review and certification by an official third party organization of all the procedures and documentation related to an energy management program.
-Furthermore, certification requires that a company actually meet its internally set goals for energy reduction.
+Furthermore, certification requires that a company actually meet its internally set goals for energy and total cost reduction.
 While an ISO certified energy program may be more complex than an internally developed program, it has the advantage that external guidance and verification may increase the internal importance and chances of success of a program.
 Additionally, the ISO certification should have a positive marketing influence.
 It is a clear indication to everyone inside and outside a company, including its customers, that a company is committed to saving energy and reducing the impact of its operations on the environment.